Phoenix 2: Gameplay

 In Phoenix 2, players receive a new set of generated missions every day and the goal is to complete these with the ships they have at their disposal.
 There are a total of 100 ships to collect and they each perform differently in missions due to their unique weapon, primary Aura ability and secondary Zen ability.
 Ships can be unlocked using in-game currency or obtained via a gacha style mechanic named the Warp Gate.

 The ship is controlled via relative touch and fires automatically when the player touches the screen.
 The Aura ability needs to be charged by collecting energy from destroyed enemy ships and can be activated by touching the screen with a second finger.
 The Zen ability is activated by not touching the screen, generally for a short period of time, so the player ship is not able to shoot or move.

 Each of the generated missions is a unique configuration of enemy ships and players need to destroy them all to complete the mission.
 All players have access to the same daily missions and compete via their personal progress on a leaderboard for each individual mission.
 Missions from previous days can no longer be played, but the leaderboards are visible to those who participated.

 Development

 Phoenix 2 has featured several post-release updates.
 In 2017 it was used by Apple Inc in retail stores to demonstrate 120fps capabilities of the iPad Pro when it introduced the 120 Hz screen technology ProMotion.
-In 2020 Phoenix 2 used Apple’s App Clip to create a playable introduction without having to install the game.
+In 2020 Phoenix 2 used Apple's App Clip to create a playable introduction without having to install the game.
 This experience was much like a game demo from the past and Phoenix 2’s use of the feature is used by Apple as an example in its Developer videos.

+Phoenix 2 was released on the Google Play Store on December 30, 2023.